Robin Greenfield’s Commitment to Financial and Corporate Transparency

 Does the company have skeletons in their closet?
 Do they have a shady past?

-Does the company push consumerism over meeting needs that people really have?
+Does the company prioritize consumerism over meeting people’s basic needs?

-Does the company help me to live a sustainable life and demonstrate to others how they can as well?
+Does the company help me to live more sustainably and demonstrate to others how they can as well?

-This list is not exhaustive, but a good idea of what I take into account when looking at a company.
+This list is not exhaustive, but provides an idea of what I take into account when looking at a company for a potential collaboration or partnership.

-The most simple means of ethics I have created for myself is to work with companies who I would organically tell others about, even if they didn’t supply me with anything in return.
-By adhering to this philosophy first and foremost, I am more easily able to make the right decision based on my ethics, rather than based on financial or material gain.
+The simplest means of integrity I have created for myself is to work with companies which I would organically tell others about, because I truly believe in them.
+By adhering to this philosophy first and foremost, it is easier to make decisions for integrity and not let my integrity be compromised for financial or material gain.

 The following is a record of all companies that I’ve worked with in a financial or material manner.
-I have shared what the exchange was, and why I decided to make the exchange.
-Some of these relationships are directly with me as an individual and others are with my nonprofit, Regeneration, Equity and Justice (or my former nonprofit Happy, Healthy and Free) or my partner nonprofit, Live Like Ally Foundation.
-This is noted clearly.
+I have shared what the exchange was, and generally why I decided to make the exchange.
+I have noted whether the relationship was directly with me as an individual or with a nonprofit that I work with:

 A few notes: